CRAFT & DESIGN AT HARBOURFRONT CENTRE

 The main goal of the Craft & Design Artist-in-Residence program is to assist emerging designers and makers to establish professional careers.

-Each discipline has two volunteer, professional Artistic Advisers and a Business Advisory Committee to give advice, offer critiques and suggestions about career direction and work development.
+Each discipline has two volunteer, professional Artistic Advisers to give advice, offer critiques and suggestions about career direction and work development.

 Furthermore, Craft & Design organizes events with national and international artists and professionals – lectures, workshops, seminars, conferences, and exhibitions.
 These events are primarily for the benefit of Artists-in-Residence, but also the greater craft and design community.

 Artists-in-Residence may have the opportunity to exhibit their work in one of the many on-site venues.
-Currently, there are five venues that each shows three exhibitions per year.
+Currently, there are five venues that each shows multiple exhibitions annually.

 Artists-in-Residence also have the opportunity to teach classes to the public.
-Artists-in-Residence keep full tuition for classes.
+Artists-in-Residence earn tuition for classes.

 Other benefits of the Artist-in-Residence program include access to the Craft & Design library, access to a computer, printer, photocopier, telephone and fax machine for business purposes.